 This phase aims to build trust with your audience by inviting them to engage at a deeper level with your work.

-If they discovered you through short videos, now you can show them a 10-minute vlog or a 30-minute documentary.
-If your short content was a tweet thread, the next step would be an entire article or ebook on the same topic.
+Instead of a short video, now you want to share a 10-minute vlog or a 30-minute documentary.
+Instead of a tweet thread or LinkedIn post, the next step could be an entire article or podcast episode on the same topic.

 This is your opportunity to build on what was working in short form, capitalize on your uniqueness, and make the type of content you want in front of an audience that cares.